-First, in January, the U.S. Court of Appeals for the Fourth Circuit, in Alexander v.
-Carrington Mortgage Services, LLC, 23 F.4th 370 (4th Cir.
-2022), considered whether a mortgage servicer could charge payment convenience fees.
-Carrington's standard business practice was to charge borrowers a five-dollar convenience fee whenever they paid a monthly mortgage bill online or by phone.
-The fee was not expressly authorized by the loan agreement that created the debt, and was not expressly permitted by Maryland law.
-Alexander sued, claiming that Carrington violated Maryland's Debt Collection Act ("MDCA"), which incorporates the federal FDCPA and applies it to, effectively, all persons collecting consumer debt in Maryland.
-Specifically, Alexander argued that, because neither state law nor the mortgage note expressly authorized convenience fees, Carrington violated Maryland's Debt Collection Act when it attempted to collect and did collect convenience fees from consumers who made payments online or by phone.
-Carrington argued (among other things) that the fees were permitted by law, because applicable law did not expressly prohibit the fees and the Maryland law that applied to the mortgage loan was generally fee-permissive (i.e., if a fee is not prohibited, the creditor may charge it).
+In January, the U.S. Court of Appeals for the Fourth Circuit, in Alexander v.
+Carrington Mortgage Services, LLC, considered whether a mortgage servicer could charge payment convenience fees.
+Carrington's standard business practice was to charge borrowers a \$5 convenience fee whenever they paid a monthly mortgage bill online or by phone.
+The fee was not expressly authorized by the loan agreement that created the debt and was not expressly permitted by Maryland law.
+Alexander sued, claiming that Carrington violated Maryland's Debt Collection Act, which incorporates the federal FDCPA and applies it to, effectively, all persons collecting consumer debt in Maryland.
+Specifically, Alexander argued that, because neither state law nor the mortgage note expressly authorized convenience fees, Carrington violated the MDCA when it attempted to collect and did collect convenience fees from consumers who made payments online or by phone.
+Carrington argued that the fees were permitted by law because applicable law did not expressly prohibit the fees and the Maryland law that applied to the mortgage loan was generally fee-permissive (i.e., if a fee is not prohibited, the creditor may charge it).
 Therefore, Carrington claimed, it did not matter that the agreement creating the debt was silent concerning convenience fees.
-The court disagreed, instead finding that, if a fee is not expressly authorized by law, it is not allowed unless the agreement creating the debt expressly provides for the fee (and it is not otherwise prohibited by law).
+The court disagreed, instead finding that if a fee is not expressly authorized by law, it is not allowed unless the agreement creating the debt expressly provides for the fee (and it is not otherwise prohibited by law).
 Because Carrington failed to identify any Maryland law expressly authorizing convenience fees, and the loan agreement did not expressly authorize the fees, the court found that Carrington violated the MDCA when it charged convenience fees to Maryland consumers.

-Next, in May, the Maryland Commission of Financial Regulation formally agreed with the holding in Carrington in an industry advisory.
-See Industry Advisory Regulatory Guidance, "Notice to Lenders and Servicers: Court Decision on So-Called 'Convenience Fees' (Fees for Loan Payments Might Not Be Collectable)," May 12, 2022 (the "Guidance").
-The Guidance made clear that, by incorporating the FDCPA by reference, the MDCA effectively applies the FDCPA to all persons collecting or attempting to collect a debt arising out of a consumer transaction, regardless of whether the person is a "debt collector" under the FDCPA.
-Citing to Carrington, the Commissioner advised that a debt collector, or a creditor or servicer not otherwise subject to the federal FDCPA, cannot collect or attempt to collect a convenience fee unless the credit agreement creating the debt expressly authorizes the fee (the Commissioner seems to take this position because it believes no law in Maryland expressly authorizes convenience fees, although the advisory does not explicitly say so).
-Moreover, the Commissioner was clear that a creditor or servicer would also violate Maryland law if it directed consumers to a payment platform "associated with" (an undefined term) the creditor or servicer that collects a convenience fee, or if it required consumers to amend their credit agreement for the purpose of contracting for such fees.
-Perhaps most significantly, the Guidance requested that creditors and servicers conduct a review of their records to determine whether any improper fees have been assessed and "undertake appropriate reimbursements to affected borrowers."
+Next, in May, the Maryland Commissioner of Financial Regulation took the baton, formally agreeing with the holding in Carrington in an industry advisory - Notice to Lenders and Servicers: Court Decision on So-Called "Convenience Fees" (Fees for Loan Payments Might Not Be Collectable).
+The advisory made clear that, by incorporating the FDCPA by reference, the MDCA effectively applies the FDCPA to all persons collecting or attempting to collect a debt arising out of a consumer transaction, regardless of whether the person is a "debt collector" under the FDCPA.
+Citing to Carrington, the Commissioner advised that a debt collector, or a creditor or servicer not otherwise subject to the federal FDCPA, cannot collect or attempt to collect a convenience fee unless the credit agreement creating the debt expressly authorizes the fee (the Commissioner seems to take this position because the Commissioner believes no law in Maryland expressly authorizes convenience fees, although the advisory does not explicitly say so).
+Moreover, the Commissioner was clear that a creditor or servicer would also violate Maryland law if it directed consumers to a payment platform "associated with" (an undefined term) the creditor or servicer that collects a convenience fee or if it required consumers to amend their credit agreements for the purpose of contracting for such fees.
+Perhaps most significantly, the advisory requested that creditors and servicers conduct a review of their records to determine whether any improper fees have been assessed and "undertake appropriate reimbursements to affected borrowers."